mwgeurts/viewray_mlc/README.md

 ## Installation and Use

-To install this application, copy all MATLAB .m and .fig and the Reference folder contents into a directory with read/write access and then copy the [CalcGamma.m submodule from the gamma repository](https://github.com/mwgeurts/gamma) into the gamma subfolder.
+To install this application, copy all MATLAB .m and .fig and the Reference folder contents into a directory with read/write access and then copy the [snc_extract](https://github.com/mwgeurts/snc_extract) and [gamma](https://github.com/mwgeurts/gamma) submodules into their respective subfolders.
 If using git, execute `git clone --recursive https://github.com/mwgeurts/viewray_mlc`.

 To run this application, navigate to the installation path and execute `AnalyzeMLCProfiles` in MATLAB.
+For all full set of instructions on acquiring the input data, see [Measurement Instructions](README.md#measurement-instructions).
+This application can process both SNC PRM and ASCII data file formats.
+For each profile loaded, the closest matching reference file (based on the MLC positions described above) will be chosen and the field edges and FWHM will be compared.

 Global configuration variables such as the default brose path can be modified by changing the values in `AnalyzeMLCProfiles_OpeningFcn` prior to execution.
+The assumed Profiler orientation can be changed from Y-axis to the X-axis (or diagonals) by adjusting `handles.rot` and `handles.axis` (refer to the source code documentation for more information).
 A log file will automatically be created in the same directory and can be used for troubleshooting.
-For instructions on acquiring the input data, see [Measurement Instructions](README.md#measurement-instructions).
 For information about software version and configuration pre-requisities, see [Compatibility and Requirements](README.md#compatibility-and-requirements).

 ## Compatibility and Requirements